intel/intel-cloud-optimizations-gcp/kubeflow/README.md

 1. [Remove clusterName from nodepool.yaml](https://github.com/GoogleCloudPlatform/kubeflow-distribution/pull/427/commits/876b57537de3927d28d35a4edda587a04176b0f3)
 2. [Remove metadata.ClusterName entirely from cluster.yaml](https://github.com/GoogleCloudPlatform/kubeflow-distribution/pull/426/commits/42c1597b0e809a13057df83b6a4a8f042c382521)

-There is still one more YAML file that needs to have a line removed to avoid one more error.
+There is still one more YAML file that may need to have a line removed to avoid one more error.
 The file can be found here:
 ```bash
 ~/kubeflow-distribution/kubeflow/apps/profiles/upstream/crd/bases/kubeflow.org_profiles.yaml
 ```